 - Urge Incontinence

 Stress Incontinence: Leakage of small amounts of urine during physical movement such as coughing, sneezing, lifting heavy objects, and straining that suddenly increases the pressure within the abdomen.

 Urge Incontinence: Leakage of large amounts of urine at unexpected times, including during sleep, with sensation of strong need to urinate.

 Overflow Incontinence: Uncontrollable leakage of a small amount of urine because of an incompletely emptied bladder, particularly with physical activity.

 Functional Incontinence: This refers to urine loss resulting from an inability to get to a toilet.

 Mixed Incontinence: Mixed incontinence is the presence of two or more types of incontinence in an individual.
 Most commonly, urge and stress incontinence occur together.

-Symptoms remain the mainstay of diagnosis and you may be ordered additional tests to identify and confirm the cause for incontinence.
-These tests include a bladder stress test, urine analysis, and urine culture, ultrasound diagnosis, cystoscopy, and urodynamics.
+Symptoms remain the mainstay of diagnosis, but sometimes diagnostic testing will be required.Test may include a bladder stress test, urine analysis, and urine culture, ultrasound diagnosis, cystoscopy, and urodynamics.